rzachary/dotfiles/README.md

 * [Mathias Bynens](https://github.com/mathiasbynens/dotfiles), I borrowed my base configuration from him and made a ton of tweaks.
 If you want a more vanilla, non language specific set of dotfiles, especially in Vim I would start from here.

 * [Jeremy Johnson](https://github.com/j1z0/vim-config), Vim Config, but specifically the python stuff.
 I write a lot of python code so I need VIM to be streamlined for some things

+## TODOS
+[]] Porting over some more custom scripts
+[] Figuring out how to skip songs on the cmdline for youtube music, i think spotify would be easy but the YTMD app will be a little harder.
+[] WeeChat integration for slack, discord, and twitter (trying to push as much stuff to the terminal as possible)